 TPM solutions.
-TPMs provide monotonic counters and NVRAM that can be used to prevent rollback attacks [28], [34], [36].
-The TPM counter interface is rate-limited (typically one increment every 5 seconds) to prevent memory wear out.1 Writing to NVRAM takes approximately 100 ms and the memory becomes unusable after 300K to 1.4M writes (few days of continuous use) [36].
-Thus, similar to SGX counters, TPM based solutions are unsuitable for applications that require fast and repeated state updates.
+TPMs provide monotonic counters and NVRAM that can be used to prevent rollback attacks [30], [39], [41].
+The TPM counter interface is rate-limited (typically one increment every 5 seconds) to prevent memory wear out.1 Writing to NVRAM takes approximately 100 ms and the memory becomes unusable after 300K to 1.4M writes (few days of continuous use) [41].
+Thus, similar to SGX counters, TPM based solutions are unsuitable for applications that require fast and continuous state updates.

 Integrity servers.
-Another approach is to leverage a trusted server to maintain state for protected applications [22], [38], [23].
+Another approach is to leverage a trusted server to maintain state for protected applications [23], [44], [24].
 The drawback of this approach is that it requires setup and maintenance of a new infrastructure and the centralized integrity server becomes an obvious target for attacks.
-To eliminate a single point of failure, the integrity server could be replicated using a Byzantine agreement or consensus mechanism.
-However, standard consensus protocols [7] require several rounds of communication, have high message complexity, and require at least three replicas for each untrusted node.
+To eliminate a single point of failure, the integrity server could be replicated using a Byzantine consensus mechanism.
+However, standard consensus protocols, such as PBFT [7], require several rounds of communication, have high message complexity, and require at least three replicas for each faulty node.

 Architecture modifications.
-The SGX architecture could be modified such that the untrusted OS cannot erase the enclave runtime memory.
+Finally, the SGX architecture could be modified such that the untrusted OS cannot erase the enclave runtime memory.
 However, this approach would prevent the OS from performing resource management and the architecture would not scale to many enclaves.
-Additionally, rollback attacks through forced reboots would remain possible.
-Another approach would be to enhance the processor with a nonvolatile memory element.
+Additionally, rollback attacks through forced reboots and multiple enclave instances would remain possible.
+Another approach would be to enhance the processor with a non-volatile memory element.
 Such architecture changes are costly and the current NVRAM technologies have the performance limitations discussed above.

-G. Rollback Protection Desiderata
+G. Rollback Protection Requirements